4.1: Departmental Review

 45. The process will be the subject of ongoing, annual evaluation, in terms of both its fitness for purpose as a process and University level evaluation of the outputs of Departmental Review.

 46. Following each Departmental Review members of review teams, and departments that have been reviewed, will be asked to complete a brief questionnaire on the process.
-The heads of the Academic Support Office and Research Office shall be responsible for analysing the responses to these questionnaires, reporting on this to EC (via QSSC) and Research Committee and making recommendations for revisions to the Departmental Review process in light of the feedback received.
+The heads of the Academic Support Office and Research Office shall be responsible for analysing the responses to these questionnaires and take action where appropriate, If necessary, this should include reporting on this to EC (via QSSC) and Research Committee and making recommendations for revisions to the Departmental Review process in light of the feedback received.